Evite

 Tech wise, the piece was clean and simple.
 The fonts, U.N. logo, and solid colors for the background were all vectors which I then used Photoshop to add a layer of grit to using a hi-res grunge texture and a multiply filter.

-Regex Phone Fun
+Regex Phone Number Swap

 Websites are great and all but scripts can be a blast all on their own!